Young readers will delight in these picture books about rainbows. They are all perfect for your spring and summer book baskets.

-Picture Books About Rainbows
+Children’s Book About Rainbows

 Light Makes a Rainbow – Learn the science behind how light makes a rainbow of different colors in this colorful reader!
 A rainbow happens when light goes through water drops from the rain.

 Nature’s Light Show: Rainbows – One of the best things about a rainy day is the possibility of a rainbow.
 Readers learn how rainbows form both through prisms and in the sky.
-With detailed diagrams to aid understanding, the text introduces important science concepts about light, refraction, and reflection.

 The Rainbow Book – Emotions are as bright and unique as rainbows.
 The Rainbow Book explores the relationship between colors and sentiments they might inspire.
 Does yellow suggest happiness?
 Is blue peaceful?
-Set against a deep black background, each page reveals an intricate paper-cutting in a single color and the emotion it suggests: “When I feel RED, I am fiery and bold.”
-Each turn of the page reveals another color, leading to a bright rainbow of feelings.

 The Leprechaun Who Lost His Rainbow – When a leprechaun appears and asks Colleen’s help in saving the St. Patrick’s Day Parade, she offers items of different colors to rebuild his lost rainbow.